 All international students applying from non-English speaking countries are required to submit scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 A valid TOEFL score is 95 (120 scale) or higher on the internet-based test for a graduate admission, while a valid overall Band score of IELTS is 6.5 or higher on a 9-point scale.
 TOEFL or IELTS can be waived for those whose education environment is English or the contact advisor at Tongji University strongly acknowledges his/her English proficiency.

 Portfolios should be submitted by email.
-Hard copy portfolios will NOT be accepted, but personal websites will be accepted in lieu of a portfolio.
+Hard copy portfolios will NOT be accepted, but personal websites will be accepted instead of a portfolio.

-Successful applicants will be notified by mid May.
+Successful applicants will be notified by late April.
 A letter of acceptance and visa application forms (JW202 Form) will be sent to students offered places on the program as soon as possible thereafter.